-2.3.3.6 Assigning data to database array
+2.2.3.6 Assigning data to database array

-So far data processing has focussed on the key Eurostat domain ZPA1.
-The next parts of COCO involve moving data computed for all domains (ZPA1, COSA and PRAG) to a single GAMS array "data" for subsequent completion steps and consistency calculations.
+So far data processing has focussed on the key Eurostat Table Group "apro".
+The next parts of COCO involve moving data computed for all Table Groups ("apro", "apri", "aact") to a single GAMS array "data" for subsequent completion steps and consistency calculations.

-Sub-module coco1_crops.gms
+Sub-module 'coco1_crops.gms'

-This sub-module assigns the areas, crop production data and most market balance positions from Eurostat's ZPA1 domain.
-This involves another overlay problem within domain ZPA1: Usually there are two candidates for the production quantity, the value from production statistics and the value from the market balances (USAP), the latter receiving preference to be consistent with the rest of the market balances.
+This sub-module assigns the areas, crop production data and most market balance positions from Eurostat's Table Group "apro".
+This involves another overlay problem within "apro": Usually there are two candidates for the production quantity, the value from production statistics and the value from the market balances (USAP), the latter receiving preference as it is consistent with the rest of the market balances.